grandrew/taskjuggler-python/README.md

 # Rationale

-It's [whatever current year] and still most of the tasks/project management tools lack support for any means of automated planning.
-This library helps to integrate automated planner that's been available for over a decade, with a shot of suporting different back-ends.
+It's **[whatever current year]** and still most of the tasks/project management tools lack support for any means of automated planning.
+This library helps to integrate automated planner that's been available for over a decade, with a shot of suporting different front-ends, complex scheduling strategies and potentially different planners.

-Life is dynamic and ever-changing.
-While there is no need to strictly follow the plans, a dynamically recalculating schedule will definitely help to keep up with the pace :-)
+Realize your craziest time management dreams!

 - Current focus is on personal planning and small teams (hence no support for multiple resource yet)
-- Zero-configuration is required to start
+- No configuration is required to start
+- Utility airtable API example provided with advanced planning strategy (see below)

 # Overview

 `python_taskjuggler` module provides python interfaces to TaskJuggler 3 planner.
-It is a set of base classes that provide the objects that TaskJuggler internally uses.
+It is a set of base classes that provide object abstractions that TaskJuggler internally uses.
 The module comes with example implementation of JSON project description parser.

 It is still work in progress and currently supports: